richpeck/exception_handler/README.md

   <img src="./readme/custom_exceptions.png" />
 </p>

-Whilst this works well, it may be the case that you want to map your own classes to an HTTP status code (default is `500`/`Internal Server Error`).
+Whilst this works well, it may be the case that you want to map your own classes to an HTTP status code (default is `Internal Server Error`).

 If you wanted to keep this functionality inside `ExceptionHandler`, you're able to do it as follows: